Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Over 17 years old 4,04-15,2

-It must be taken into account that the level of prolactin is not stable and in healthy person significant physiological jumps are possible.
-If the rate of prolactin is increased by 1.5-2 times, but there are no symptoms, then it is recommended to retake the test after 10-14 days.
+It must be taken into account that prolactin levels are not stable and healthy person Significant physiological changes are possible.
+If the prolactin level is increased by 1.5-2 times, but there are no symptoms, then it is recommended to retake the test after 10-14 days.

 Situations in which prolactin may increase in healthy people (physiological hyperprolactinemia):